Lightning vs. Hurricanes Prediction & Picks - November 11

 Lightning Splits and Trends

-- The Lightning have a 6-4-4 record overall, with a -4-4 record in contests that have needed overtime.
+- The Lightning have a 6-4-4 record this season and are -4-4 in games that have gone to overtime.

-- Tampa Bay has six points (1-0-4) in the five games it has played that were decided by one goal.
+- Tampa Bay has earned six points (1-0-4) in its five games that finished with a one-goal margin.

-- Tampa Bay finished 0-2-1 in the three games this season when it scored two goals (registering one point).
+- Tampa Bay has one point (0-2-1) in three games this season when it has scored exactly two goals.

-- In the six games when Tampa Bay has scored a lone power-play goal, it registered seven points after finishing 3-2-1.
+- Tampa Bay has scored a single power-play goal in six games this season and has registered seven points from those matchups.

 Team Stats Comparison